 If your AWS account does not include at least one key pair, you must create one and add it to your local system before you can launch your instance.
 To do this, perform the following steps:

 Sign in to your AWS account.

-From the Services menu in the top-left corner, select EC2 under Compute.
+Click All services in the top-left corner and select EC2 from the Compute menu.
 The EC2 Management Console will appear.

 In the left-side menu under Network & Security, click Key Pairs.
 The list of available key pairs will appear.